bujartahiri/Weather_app/README.md

 # Weather_app

+  <h2>-- Latest update -- / *When the app is first opened it asks for users location and then display weather based in users location*
 Weather app that consumes data by an external api(https://openweathermap.org).
 It has some great features ex. search autocomplete that uses Places api from google, also it has included sweetalerts2 when searches are not found.